-1. Start-in-gear protection cable

-3. Remove the starter after removing the three bolts.
+- 1. Start-in-gear protection cable - 3.
+Remove the starter cover after removing the three bolts.
+Disconnect the leads for the warning indicator

 - 4. Prepare the engine for starting.
 For further information, see section 2.5. - 5.
 Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope several turns around the flywheel clockwise.